katcipis/sophia/notes/meetings.md

 think anyone is capable of this regarding creative work.
-If your work is repetitive and does not require imagination/creative effort, then having control over your schedule to capture inspiration is less important, it is more easy to be interrupted and then go back to work.
+If your work is repetitive and does not require imagination/creative effort, then having control over your schedule to capture inspiration is less important, it is easier to be interrupted and then go back to work.

 In the end "creative work" ends up being tasks